 - navigate systems

 And the list can go on.
 Indeed, RPAs are useful to companies.

 Of course, using robots instead of workers reduces costs.
 The majority of these tasks are repetitive and they can be easily learned and applied with software.
 There is no creativity, only a job that is always the same, day in and day out.
 Thanks to RPA, the workflow is faster and so is the response time.

 After all, robots don’t need to use the restroom.
 And they are less prone to mistakes.
 In fact, the use of automation reduces manual errors by 57%, as the report by UI Path proves.
 Also, it can improve the satisfaction of employees, since they are not involved in boring tasks anymore.
 Everyone in the company is more productive since research shows that 68% of global workers believe automation will make them more productive.

 While some workers might be more effective, others might lose their job.
 In fact, a study by Forrester Research estimates that RPA could eliminate 230 million workers, almost 9% of the global workforce.
 Hence the question: do businesses have a replacement plan in place?
 Perhaps these employees will simply be out of work.

 But the disadvantages can also come to companies.
-In fact, these softwares can be expensive, making them exclusive.
-Also, they can be difficult to implement in the system, hence making more of a disadvantage.
-These softwares can be time and resource consuming, so not necessarily a great idea for every company.
+In fact, this software can be expensive, making them exclusive.
+Also, they can be difficult to implement in the system, hence making it more of a disadvantage.
+This software can be time and resource-consuming, so not necessarily a great idea for every company.

 While this trend might seem like the future, some companies are already implementing it.